 - Keep separate ledgers for each of your events/activities.

 - Keep detailed records of membership dues.
-Here is a sample dues ledger you can use.

 - Invest a couple bucks and purchase a receipt book.
 Use this for membership dues and any other times cash will be exchanging hands.